Quillette: History

+unethical and dishonest research supporting eugenicist views".

 Reception

 In an article for The Outline, writer Gaby Del Valle classifies Quillette as "libertarian-leaning", "academia-focused" and "a hub for reactionary thought."
 In the Seattle newspaper The Stranger, Katie Herzog writes that it has won praise "from both Steven Pinker and Richard Dawkins", adding that "most of the contributors are academics but the site reads more like a well researched opinion section than an academic journal".
 In an opinion piece for USA Today, columnist Cathy Young describes Quillette as "libertarian-leaning".
 An article in Vice described Quillette as a "libertarian magazine".

 Politico and Vox reported that Quillette has been associated with the "intellectual dark web", a term used, according to Politico, to describe "a loose cadre of academics, journalists and tech entrepreneurs who view themselves as standing up to the knee-jerk left-leaning politics of academia and the media."
 Writing for The New York Times, Bari Weiss referred to Claire Lehmann as a figure in the "intellectual dark web".

 Writing for The Guardian, Jason Wilson describes Quillette as "a website obsessed with the alleged war on free speech on campus".
 Writing for The Washington Post, Aaron Hanlon describes Quillette as a "magazine obsessed with the evils of 'critical theory' and postmodernism".

 Writing for New York magazine's column The Daily Intelligencer Andrew Sullivan described Quillette as "refreshingly heterodox" in 2018.

-Richard Dawkins praised Quillette for being a "suberb online magazine, stands up for the oppressed minority who value clarity, logic and objective truth."

-Steven Pinker said "For those who feel that academia and journalism are losing their minds, Quillette has offered lungfuls of fresh air—reasoned, nondogmatic, and often common-sense analyses that have been banished from the mainstream outlets."

 In a piece for Slate, Daniel Engber suggested that while some of its output was "excellent and interesting", the average Quillette story "is dogmatic, repetitious, and a bore".
-He wrote that it describes "even modest harms inflicted via groupthink—e.g., dropped theater projects, flagging book sales, condemnatory tweets—as 'serious adversity'", arguing that various authors in Quillette engage in the same victim mentality that they attempt to criticise.
+He wrote that it describes "even modest harms inflicted via groupthink—e.g., dropped theater projects, flagging book sales, condemnatory tweets—as 'serious adversity'", arguing that various authors in Quillette engage in the same victim mentality that they attempt to criticize.
 In an article for The Daily Beast, writer Alex Leo described Quillette as "a site that fancies itself intellectually contrarian but mostly publishes right-wing talking points couched in grievance politics".

-Quillette has, controversially, published articles supporting the "Human Biodiversity Movement" (HBM).
-HBM refers to beliefs that human behaviors are impacted by inherited genes, and certain predispositions are unique to certain ethnic groups.
-Quillette published articles supporting Noah Carl.
-Quillette has been accused of promoting pseudoscience and eugenics.
-Contributors who have written about "human biodiversity" for Quillette include Ben Winegard, Bo Winegard, Brian Boutwell, and John Paul Wright.